 - More than the estimated displaced catch has been removed from the fishery through the Commercial Fisheries Voluntary Catch/Effort Reduction Program, such that the remaining fishers now have greater relative access to the available biomass.
-This assumes that historical catch rates in this fishery were the same inside versus outside SZs, which based upon historical catch rate data appears to be the case (see Kosturjak et al. 2015). - The region is relatively unimportant to the fishery. - Estimated displaced catch was 0.02 per cent of the total average annual catch in the fishery (EconSearch 2014).
+This assumes that historical catch rates in this fishery were the same inside versus outside SZs, which based upon historical catch rate data appears to be the case (see Kosturjak et al. 2015). - The South Neptune Islands are still open to fishing within the NIGMP. - While reef habitat does occur around the North Neptune Islands, it is suspected that further offshore much of the SZ is comprised of sand that is unsuitable habitat for rock lobster.